 Eating a healthy diet full of nutrients good for eye health is an effective (and potentially quite delicious) way of maintaining retinal health and minimising the risk of developing AMD.
 If some of the recommended eye health ingredients aren’t available to you due to price, scarcity or allergy, a number of supplements have shown to be effective at maintaining eye health.
 Talk to your Optometrist to see if they will be of benefit to you.

 There may be a number of factors that can minimise your risk of developing AMD or can aid in slowing the progress of the disease, the best thing you can do for your eye health is to have regular eye tests and macular checks.
 If AMD is caught early it can be effectively treated.

-If you need to book an appointment to see an optometrist because of changes to your vision, or if you just want a checkup, the easiest and most effective way is to search and book through MyHealth1st.
+If you need to book an appointment to see an optometrist near you because of changes to your vision, or if you just want a checkup, the easiest and most effective way is to search and book through MyHealth1st.
 For more information about macular health and resources, the Macular Disease Foundation has you covered.